10th National Assembly · Senate

 When was Benson Friday Konbowei born?

-Benson Friday Konbowei was born on 2 February 1962.
+Benson Friday Konbowei was born on 2 February 1962, which makes he 64 years old.

 What state does Senator Benson Friday Konbowei represent?